rpy2/rpy2/doc/source/introduction.rst

    R *base* package, unless an other variable with the name `pi` was created in the `globalEnv`.
 The Section :ref:`robjects-environments` tells more about that.

+   Also note that pi is not a scalar but a vector of length 1

 Evaluating R code